Montessori vs. Daycare: Readiness for School

 Routines in the Montessori classroom are essential.
 Each child learns how to set up and clean-up activities independently.
 They also learn basic self-care habits like using the bathroom, washing hands, dressing, and folding clothes.
 In addition, they learn how to plan their day and use their time wisely, thanks to the independence students exercise.
 By the time children leave the preschool classroom, they have developed excellent habits and routines that will serve them their whole lives!

 Children who are given the gift of a Montessori education develop a love for learning at an early age.
-Then, if transitioned to traditional schools, they take the routines, motivation for learning and other skills they’ve developed along with them and excel.
+Then, if transitioned to traditional schools, they take the routines, motivation for learning, and other skills they’ve developed along with them and excel.
 The advantages offered by the Montessori classroom are many, and go beyond preparing children for continuing their education.
 A Montessori preschool prepares children for life!

 If you’re interested in learning about the various programs at Montessori School of Sugar Land, please schedule a tour.
 We want to meet you and learn more about that amazing child of yours.